 HRM 340 – Human Resource Management

-- Mathematics and Science Requirements (14 credit hours):
+- Mathematics and Science Requirement (14 credit hours):

-- General Education Requirements (10 credit hours): Students must satisfy the requirements of the General Education as per the following conditions:
+- General Education Requirement (10 credit hours): Students must satisfy the requirements of the General Education as per the following conditions:

 - Courses must be drawn from the following General Education areas at AUM: Speech and Communication, English Language and Literature, History, Fine Arts, Physical Education, Self-Development and Life Style, Culinary Arts, Ethics, Social Sciences, Psychological Sciences, Natural Sciences, Child Development and Family Studies, Economics and Philosophy (please refer to Course Catalogue, General Education section).

-- Courses that are already required under categories other than General Education requirement:
+- Courses that are already required under other category than General Education requirement: